derberg/npm-dependency-manager-for-your-github-org/README.md

 tl;dr To find dependent projects, GitHub Search is utilized.

+Before you run this action, I suggest you first use manually the search query used by this action.
+Go to https://github.com and in search box paste `"@myorg/test" user:myorg in:file filename:package.json` (with proper names of course).
+Identify repositories that have your package in dependencies, but you do not want to automatically update it.
+Add it to the list of ignored repositories

 1. You run this action in package `@myorg/test`
 1. After releasing `@myorg/test`, you want latest version of the package to be bumped in other packages in your organization/user called `myorg`
 1. The following search is performed `"@myorg/test" user:myorg in:file filename:package.json`